 - Collaboration, grant writing, and publications

-- Bulk RNA-seq, single-cell RNA-seq, ChIP-seq, ATAC-seq, and other epigenetics analysis
+- Analysis of bulk RNA-seq, single-cell RNA-seq, ChIP-seq, ATAC-seq, and other epigenetics analysis.
+For sample preparation, library preparation and sequencing,

 - Integrated analysis including various data modalities